 Here's an example of why it MUST all be done with considerable precision.
 In the pic above I've blown up the area circled in blue.
 I did not do an adequate job in getting all of the pieces in the batch to be totally aligned with the low grit.
 One edge of one sample drooped a bit below the rest of the batch's surface and as a consequence did not get well sanded by the subsequent grits.
 It was not obvious to me that this had happened until I was up to the 320 grit and I didn't want to start the whole batch over so I kept going.

 The result is shown in the lower 2 enlargements.
 The area that did not get properly sanded still has the pores somewhat crushed from the initial cutting of the end on a circular saw and they have filled with fine dust.
+Also, the rays to do show up well at all.
 The part that did get properly sanded shows the proper sized pores and much better fine-grain detail.